Hoboken Shipyard

 Hoboken Shipyard or Hoboken Yard or Beth Steel Hoboken (sometimes called The Plant) was a Bethlehem Shipbuilding Corporation shipyard that operated from 1938 to 1982 in Hoboken, New Jersey.
 Bethlehem Steel purchased the shipyard in 1938.

 The shipyard was founded in 1890 by the W. & A. Fletcher Company.
 In 1928 Fletcher sold the yard to United Dry Dock Company, called the Fletcher Plant.
-W. & A. Fletcher Co. was merged with five other New York-based shipbuilding/ship repair companies to form United Dry Docks, Inc. in February 1929.
+W. & A. Fletcher Co. merged with five other New York-based shipbuilding/ship repair companies to form United Dry Docks, Inc. in February 1929.